james3roberts/odin-recipes/README.md

 Learned that the .. are used to show the previous levels in the folder to access the correct location.
 I spent about half an hour trying to figure out why my picturew would not load.
 However that is much simpler than spelling out every file name.

+Just finished with iteration 4.
+Nothing new to add from what I learned.
+Just got a bit more reps in.
+Nothing beats practice.
+Ready to move on and see what is next to learn.